-Our client KFX originally developed the Aurora motion control (moco) system specifically for use on location in the Arctic and Antarctic during the filming of David Attenborough's Frozen Planet series, and approached DC Allen to provide the electronics and software system design, based on our experience in motor control in the medical and other fields.
+Our client KFX Technology originally developed the Aurora motion control (MoCo) system specifically for use on location in the Arctic and Antarctic during the filming of the BBC’s Frozen Planet series, narrated by David Attenborough, and approached DC Allen to provide the electronics and software system design, based on our experience in motor control in the medical and other fields.
+The series won awards for its cinematography and photography.

 The system is capable of controlling a remote camera (the “head”) in 3 axes (pan, tilt and roll).
 In addition, a 3-channel lens controller allows the focus puller to control the lens focus, iris and zoom at the remote head.